strimzi/strimzi.github.io/_posts/2021-04-18-api-conversion.md

 Put another way, CRDs extend the Kubernetes API to allow the creation of custom resources.
 CRDs are themselves resources within Kubernetes.
 They are installed in a Kubernetes cluster to define the versions of API for the custom resource.
-Each version of the custom resource API can define its own schema for that version. have to the migration from old `v1bet Kubernetes clients, including the Strimzi Operators, access the custom resources served by the Kubernetes API server using a URL path (API path), which includes the API version
+Each version of the custom resource API can define its own schema for that version.
+Kubernetes clients, including the Strimzi Operators, access the custom resources served by the Kubernetes API server using a URL path (API path), which includes the API version

-In 0.21, we supported custom resource version `v1alpha1` for all custom resources and `v1beta1` for `Kafka`, `KafkaConnect`, `KafkaConnectS2I`, `KafkaMirrorMaker`, `KafkaUser` and `KafkaTopic`.
+In 0.22, we still support custom resource version `v1alpha1` for all custom resources and `v1beta1` for `Kafka`, `KafkaConnect`, `KafkaConnectS2I`, `KafkaMirrorMaker`, `KafkaUser` and `KafkaTopic`.
-These versions are currently deprecated and will be dropped in the following Strimzi 0.23.
+However, these versions are currently deprecated and will be dropped in the following Strimzi 0.23.
+That's one of the reasons, why users have to finish the migration before 0.23.

 One another change is, that with new API version we remove deprecated fields so users need to migrate them to new format.
 For instance `v1beta2` supports only new array based listener configuration and new metrics configuration formats from config maps.